-- Get a new credit card for business expenses or earmark one you already have just for business purchases.
+Get a new credit card for business expenses or earmark one you already have just for business purchases.
 This will make your accounting much easier since most of your expenses will be on this account.
 Use this credit card for as many expenses as you can, including recurring expenses like your cell phone and internet service and health insurance.
 (I recommend the tool at CreditCards.com to explore credit card options with no impact to your credit score.)

-- Get in the habit of tracking your time, even if you bill by the project.
+Get in the habit of tracking your time, even if you bill by the project.
 Tracking your time by category (for example, client work, business development, administration, networking, commuting) will help you see how you spend your time.
 Anything that can be measured can be improved!
 Of course, there are apps for this too; Toggl gets great reviews but there are dozens.
-I recommend this summary on Forbes.com: 20 of the Best Time Tracking Tools to Increase Your Productivity.
+I recommend this review of apps for solopreneurs.
 If apps aren’t your thing, use an Excel spreadsheet.
 (Send me an email if you’d like a customizable template.)

 This may seem like a long list but building your business on a solid foundation is worth the effort.
 The phrase “Pay me know or pay me later” comes to mind.
 Set things up right from the beginning to save yourself headaches later.
 Additionally, keeping separate accounts for all business-related expenses will make your tax prep, including identifying deductions, much easier.